 Welcome to Texas!

 Your address is updated, and you’ve officially become a Texas resident.
 Now is an excellent time to discover all the financial and tax-saving benefits that Texas has to offer.
 To gain access to the cost-saving benefits in the future, you’ll first need to update the following estate administration and business entity documents.
-These legal forms can be found on

 Four legal documents to update after you move to Texas

 Consider updating these four documents to save money and live your best life in your new home state:

 - Last will and testament